P0ulpy/log-compiler/README.md

 The Log Compiler is a tool designed to compile log files written in a specific Markdown-like format into structured data formats, such as `JSON` or Markdown.
 It can also be used to create `C` + `RayGui` code.
 So technically, your Markdown file can be compiled and have a runtime.
 How cool is that?

+The project is currently in alpha stage of it's v1.0 (noted as v0.1), to see how the project is progressing see my [Features Checklist](TODO.md).

 ## Purpose

 The primary purpose of this tool is to assist in processing and organizing log files that follow a specific syntax.
 It can be used to parse and transform these files into structured formats or generate `C` + `RayGui` code for custom visualizations and technically "compile" a Markdown file.